sagemath/trac_to_gh/Issue 8570.md

 # Issue 8570: Allow "marker" option to be passed to matplotlib on list_plot() and point()

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8570

 Original creator: ronanpaixao